Small-to-Medium Business Rebates Available Now!

 Yes, you can receive up to $20,000 in rebates, and $25,000 if you’re a non-profit.

-Any commercial customer who meets the program qualifications: the building is less than 50,000 square feet, and consumes less than 250,000 kWh and 25,000 therms per year.
+Any commercial customer or municipal customer who meets the program qualifications: the building being upgraded consumes less than 1,000,000 kWh and 40,000 therms per year.

 Yes, you can.
 You will need to submit separate applications for each metered account.
 There is a $20,000 rebate cap ($25,000 if you are a non-profit) for each metered account.